Equality, diversity and inclusion

 -

-The School of Management adheres to the University's Equality Policy, through the adoption of a number of policies and support for training courses that deliver and promote equality and diversity.
+The School of Management adheres to the University's Equality Policy, by adopting a number of policies and supporting training courses that deliver and promote equality and diversity.
 The full range of HR policies and guidance can be found on the University website.

 Core hours and inclusive meetings